 Exporting to a File

 The export feature in Keyframe Pro allows users to easily convert an edited source or timeline into a standalone media file (.mp4 format).
 Using the export options, a user can specify the output resolution, profile, quality, viewer layout and whether or not to include annotations.

 Note: Keyframe Pro requires ffmpeg for export. ffmpeg is an open-source command line tool to convert multimedia between formats.

 FFmpeg can be downloaded as a pre-built binary, built directly from the source code or installed using Homebrew (macOS).
-This guide will describe installing the pre-built binaries from Zerano FFmpeg (Windows) and FFmpeg Mac (macOS).
+This guide will describe installing the pre-built binaries from Zerano FFmpeg.

-- Windows - Download the latest FFmpeg 64-bit Static build from Zerano FFmpeg
+- Download the latest FFmpeg 64-bit Static build for Windows or MacOS.

 - Extract the contents of the zip file to a location on your harddrive (e.g. D:/ffmpeg)